todiadiyatmo/wp-ffpc/readme.txt

 == Description ==

 WP-FFPC ( WordPress Fast Full Page Cache ) is a cache plugin for [WordPress](http://wordpress.org/ "WordPress").
 It works with any webserver, including apache2, lighttpd, nginx.

-It can be configured to join forces with [NGiNX](http://NGiNX.org "NGiNX")'s built-in [memcached plugin](http://nginx.org/en/docs/http/ngx_http_memcached_module.html "memcached plugin").
+It can be configured to join forces with [NGiNX](http://NGiNX.org "NGiNX")'s built-in [memcached plugin](http://nginx.org/en/docs/http/ngx_http_memcached_module.html "memcached plugin") for unbeatable speed.

 = **IMPORTANT NOTES, PLEASE READ THIS LIST** =